raphaelstolt/lean-package-validator/.github/CONTRIBUTING.md

 # How to contribute

-Thanks for considering to contribute to the `LeanPackageValidator`.
+Thanks for considering to contribute to the `lean package validator`.
 Please follow these guidelines:

 - All code __MUST__ follow the PSR-2 coding standard.
 Please see [PSR-2](http://www.php-fig.org/psr/psr-2/) for more details.